Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 ```

-Once you have created the table copy, paste and run the following lines into dbeaver to populate the 'produce' table you created.
+Once you have created the table copy, paste and run the following lines into DBeaver to populate the 'produce' table you created.

 ```
 insert into produce (pname, price, ptype, quantity) values ('navel orange', 1.99, 'citrus',5),